nicktodd/spring-course/docs/spring-jpa.md

 ## Adding the properties file
 You will need to add the properties file containing the database connection information.

-1. In src/main/resources, create a new file called application.properties.
+1. In `src/main/resources`, create a new file called `application.properties`.

 2. In the file, add the following properties: